 An Island Tour of St Kitts

-The old fortress at Brimstone Hill is somewhat ambitiously nicknamed the Gibraltar of the West Indies but this is still a large fortress,.
-It is UNESCO listed and replete with guns.
+The old fortress at Brimstone Hill, dating back to the French/British conflict, is somewhat ambitiously nicknamed the Gibraltar of the West Indies, but this is still a large fortress, It is UNESCO listed and replete with guns.
 More fantastic views are the main reward for struggling up the hill and many stairs.

-I got a ferry to sister island Nevis and wandered round colonial Charlestown.
-For a small place it's stuffed with Georgian architecture and has a very atmospheric high street ideal for sauntering along the cobbles.
-There's a church from the 1900s founded by freed slaves, the historic Bath Hotel (the first ever constructed in the Caribbean) and an atmospheric Jewish cemetery with graves as old as the 1600s.
+A ferry across the channel known as The Narrows, to sister island Nevis, where I wander round colonial Charlestown.
+For a small place, it's stuffed with Georgian architecture and has a very atmospheric high street, ideal for sauntering along the cobbles.
+There's a church from the 1900s, founded by freed slaves, the historic Bath Hotel (the first ever constructed in the Caribbean) and an atmospheric Jewish cemetery, with graves as old as the 1600s.

-After that a saunter (one and half miles) along the coast to Pinney's Beach.
-There's a long expanse of powdery white sand and a beach bar....The whole is frammed by the (usually) cloud shrouded mountain rising grandly behind.
+After that a stroll (one and half miles) along the coast to Pinney's Beach.
+There's a long expanse of powdery white sand and a beach bar....The whole is framed by the (usually) cloud shrouded mountain rising grandly behind.